Tips to Talk About Cancer Costs

 - Am I able to coordinate the financial piece of my cancer care right now?

 Do you have a friend or family member who can help you?
-If not, ask your doctor to refer you to an oncology social worker, financial counselor or to a nonprofit organization for helping managing the financial issues and cancer costs.
+If not, ask your doctor to refer you to an oncology social worker, a financial counselor, or a nonprofit organization for help managing financial issues and cancer costs.
 Many people diagnosed with cancer ask someone else for help to keep up with the financial aspects of cancer care.
 The key is that someone must address these issues.

-Cancer Support Community’s TOLL-FREE Cancer Support Helpline is for anyone affected by cancer.
-Our counselors are available and ready to assist you, whether you’re looking for cancer resources and information or someone to talk to about the emotional and social worries that cancer sometimes brings into our lives.
-The Helpline is open Monday through Friday from 9:00 a.m. – 8:00 p.m. and Saturday from 9:00 a.m. – 5:00 p.m.
-ET, but you are welcome to call anytime and leave your name and contact number and one of our counselors will call you as soon as possible.
+Our toll-free Cancer Support Helpline is for anyone affected by cancer.
+Our navigators are available and ready to assist you, whether you are looking for cancer resources and information or someone to talk to about the emotional and social worries that cancer can sometimes bring into our lives.

 - Connections to local or national resources, including support groups, housing, transportation services, and other programs